Residence Permit in Bulgaria

 - - residence certificates: available for European citizens who stay for more than three months, on a long-term basis for maximum of five years or permanent ones.

-Before applying for a residence permit, foreign citizens must first obtain a Bulgarian long-stay visa.
+Before applying for a Bulgaria residence permit, foreign citizens must first obtain a long-stay visa.

 The last type of residence permit is permanent and is the main step to obtain Bulgarian citizenship.
 In order to apply for a permanent residence permit, a foreign citizen must first obtain a Bulgarian extended residence permit.

 Bulgaria also has an Investment Promotion Act through which foreign investors may apply for a residence permit.
 Under the Investment Promotion Act, foreign citizens must register a company with the Bulgarian Commercial Register or invest in real estate in order to obtain a residence permit.